maria-kou/income-inequality-data-visualizations/README.md

 2. Express.js Framework for the server (https://expressjs.com/)
 3. Vue.js using vue cli for the frontend (https://vuejs.org/)
 4. D3.js for data vizualizations (https://d3js.org/)
+5. Tableau vizualizations with the tableau js api

 - Website is built as a single page application.
 Everything is controlled via Javascript (vue.js)
 - In the file index.js is the server configuration where every URL route leads to /dist/index.html where lies the Vue.js app